ouuan/ouuan/AWESOME-STARS.md

 - [mevdschee/2048.c](https://github.com/mevdschee/2048.c) - Console version of the game "2048" for GNU/Linux
 - [ventoy/Ventoy](https://github.com/ventoy/Ventoy) - A new bootable USB solution.
 - [kernelbin/BOIT](https://github.com/kernelbin/BOIT) - BOT for OIers.  /*BOIT = BOT + OI; yh蒟蒻写的给OIers用的一个bot，Made by kernel.bin with ❤*/
 - [haad/proxychains](https://github.com/haad/proxychains) - proxychains - a tool that forces any TCP connection made by any given application to follow through proxy like TOR or any other SOCKS4, SOCKS5 or HTTP(S) proxy.
-Supported auth-types: "user/pass" for SOCKS4/5, "basic" for HTTP.
+Supported auth-types: "user/pass" for

 ## C# #